cllckn/information-and-communication-technologies/module6/README.md

 ## Encapsulation of Data in the TCP/IP Model (Data → Segment → Packet → Frame)
 As data moves through the TCP/IP layers, each layer **adds its own header information** — this process is called **encapsulation**.

 ***Network Access layer additionally appends a trailer for error detection.***

 When data is sent:
-- Application Layer: Generates the original `data` (e.g., a web request).
+- Application Layer: Generates the original `data` (e.g., a web request) as a single continuous stream.
 - Transport Layer: Divides data into `segments` and adds source and destination port numbers for process-level communication.
+Segment (TCP) / Datagram (UDP)
 - Internet Layer: Wraps each segment into a `packet` (also called a datagram) by adding IP addresses for routing across networks.
 - Network Access Layer: Encapsulates packets into `frames` by adding MAC addresses and error-checking information for physical transmission.
-- Finally, the frame is transmitted over the physical medium (cables, fiber, radio signals) toward its destination.
+- Finally, the frame is transmitted over the physical medium (cables (electrical signal), fiber(optical signals), air(radio signals)) toward its destination.

 When data is received, the reverse process, called **decapsulation**, occurs as each layer removes its header (and trailer) to extract the original data.